Side Effects of Radiation Therapy

 Early Side Effects

 Because radiation affects only the treated area, early side effects are predictable based on the area being treated.
 For breast cancer patients, early side effects include skin changes and fatigue.
 Treatment to the belly area can result in nausea and diarrhea.
-Prostate treatment may result in discomfort with bowel movements and urination.
+Prostate cancer treatment may result in discomfort with bowel movements and urination.
 Head and neck radiation causes discomfort with swallowing.

 Generally, during the first couple of weeks of treatment everyone does fine.
 That’s because we give a small dose of radiation each day, which adds up over the course of treatment.
 You’re likely to notice changes a few weeks in, and you are sure to notice side effects by the end of treatment.
 You’ll meet with your doctor once a week during treatment, which will allow him or her to see how you’re doing, to recognize any side effects that may be developing, and to recommend interventions.
 These could include skin creams, dietary modifications, new medications or modifying existing medications.